 Why they rejected Sleeper Hold I can only speculate.
-Right before Vince McMahon threw me out of the Titan Sports office in Connecticut -- punishment, as far as I can tell, for asking a question about Toots Mondt -- a conversation with Jim Barnett had left me with a sense of forboding, since Barnett was profoundly well-connected, particularly in the TV business, and at the time they were knee-deep into negotiations over Saturday Night's Main Event.
+Right before Vince McMahon threw me out of the Titan Sports office in Connecticut -- punishment, as far as I can tell, for asking a question about Toots Mondt -- a brief, not-very-cordial chat with a very paranoid Jim Barnett had left me with a sense of forboding, since Barnett was profoundly well-connected, particularly in the TV business, and at the time they were knee-deep into negotiations over Saturday Night's Main Event.
 Did NBC played a part in quashing it?
 I'll probably never know for sure.

 At the time, I still thought Sleeper Hold could find a book publisher, but I guess the prevailing wisdom was, as one editor told me, "Wrestling fans don't read, and the ones that do, won't buy your book."
 A couple things nearly came of it: for a month or two I worked on a screenplay with Eddie Mansfield, until he called me up and started threatening me, why I can't remember; and a cokehead book packager tried to get me to write a low-rent coffee-table fan book.